If you’re thinking of building a new gaming rig, there are two words that you would have read and heard repeatedly. CPU and GPU.

 The CPU (Central Processing Unit) is the brain of any computer.
-It’s also called a processor and its basic job is to manage, process, and execute commands.
+It’s also called a processor, and its primary job is to manage, process, and execute commands.
 Again, that definition seems rather vague.
-This is because the CPU does a whole lot of things and defining them in a single sentence is very difficult.
+This is because the CPU does many things, and defining them in a single sentence is very difficult.

 Let me put it this way.
 If your computer is an organization, the CPU is the manager.
 It directs all the other components of the computer and gets the job done.
-Again, this is a rather oversimplified definition, but for the purposes of this article, let’s limit ourselves to this.
+Again, this is a somewhat oversimplified definition, but let’s limit ourselves to this for this article.

 CPUs and Cores

-So, as the number of cores increase, so does the speed of the computer.
-Also, the strength of the core is important too.
+So, as the number of cores increases, does the computer’s speed.
+Also, the strength of the core is essential too.
 The strength of a core is determined by something called the IPC (Instructions Per Cycle).
-IPC is basically a points system that measures how fast a processor is.
-It measures how many instructions a processor can handle within a certain time period.
-So, obviously, you want a high IPC score.
+IPC is a points system that measures how fast a processor is.
+It measures how many instructions a processor can handle within a specific period.
+So, you want a high IPC score.

-Core strength is extremely important for gaming.
+Core strength is crucial for gaming.
 You see, most games today use two or four cores.
 They are incapable of using more cores even if the processor has them.
-So, you need strong cores that can render games using very few of their cores.
+So, it would be best if you had strong cores that can render games using very few of their cores.

-Now, there are games that use more cores and increasingly, more developers are optimizing their games to utilize more cores.
+Now, some games use more cores, and increasingly, more developers are optimizing their games to utilize more cores.
 However, it’s very much a work in progress.
-So, even today, the majority of the games (including ones that use a lot of graphics, visuals, and whatnot) use only two to four cores.
+So, even today, most of the games (including ones that use a lot of graphics, visuals, and whatnot) use only two to four cores.

 CPUs And Gaming

-Now, given that we know we need higher core strength, let’s look at what exactly a CPU does in terms of gaming.
-Without going all techy on you, let me put it this way: the GPU isn’t really that smart.
-It can execute tasks extremely quickly, but it doesn’t really know what needs to be done.
+Now that we know we need higher core strength, let’s look at what a CPU does in gaming.
+Without going all techy on you, let me put it this way: the GPU isn’t that smart.
+It can execute tasks exceptionally quickly, but it doesn’t know what needs to be done.
 It needs instructions.
-And you guessed it, the CPU tells the GPU what to do.
+And you guessed it; the CPU tells the GPU what to do.

 That’s just the beginning.
 The CPU, in essence, handles everything that isn’t visuals or graphics.
-So, there’s audio, obviously.
+So, there’s audio.
 But that’s not it.
 In our i3 vs. i5 vs. i7 breakdown, we look into how CPUs with different specifications affect gaming.